mattermost/docs/source/administration/config-settings.rst

 Sample filters for Active Directory:

 - To filter out disabled users: ``(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))``
-- To filter out by group membership determine the distinguishedName of your group, then use the group membership general syntax format as your filter.
+- To filter out by group membership, determine the distinguishedName of your group, then use the group membership general syntax format as your filter.

   * For example, if the security group distinguishedName is ``CN=group1,OU=groups,DC=example,DC=com``, then the user filter to use is: ``(memberOf=CN=group1,OU=groups,DC=example,DC=com)``.
-Note that the user must explicitly belong to this group for the filter to apply
+Note that the user must explicitly belong to this group for the filter to apply.

 This filter uses the permissions of the **Bind Username** account to execute the search.
 Administrators should make sure to use a specially created account for Bind Username with read-only access to the portion of the AD/LDAP tree specified in the **Base DN** field.